 Here’s how they work

-Here’s a more detailed article we wrote on reviewable whole of life insurance. (from way back in 2013!)
+Here’s a more detailed article we wrote on the reviewable whole of life insurance.

-This one is a mixture of an ordinary life insurance policy and a whole of life insurance policy.
+This one is a mixture of an ordinary term life insurance policy and a whole life insurance policy.

 Let’s look at a policy I recently arranged:

-Susan contacted me looking for €100,000 life insurance over 20 years for herself and her husband but she wanted to make sure she wasn’t paying, forgive the pun, dead money.
+Susan contacted me looking for €100,000 life insurance over 20 years for herself and her husband.
+However, she wanted to make sure she wasn’t paying, forgive the pun, dead money.
 Susan wanted to get something back from her policy.
-We looked at life insurance with cashback but that was outside her budget.
-Instead we settled on life insurance with whole of life benefit
+We looked at life insurance with cash back, but that was outside her budget.
+Instead, we settled on life insurance with the whole of life benefit.

 The total cost of this policy over the 20 years amounts to €22,068 (€91.95 x 12 x 20)

-But there is a guaranteed whole of life payout on each life of €25,000.
+But there is a guaranteed payout on each life of €25,000.